 Constructed in 1925 by Eleanor Jay Iselin for her young son “Buddy,” this small playhouse is a fun location for our youngest of visitors to play “house” with traditional handcrafted toys.
 The adjacent Children’s Garden and sandbox, recreations of originals dating from the early 20th century, provide a lovely fair weather activity area.

 Furnished entirely with reproduction furniture and objects, the kitchen is the one room in the historic house where visitors may immerse themselves in the early 19th century experience, learning through hands-on interaction with the objects and space.
-The Summer Kitchen provides visitors with a sense of the daily routine of the servants and slaves who served the Jay family.
+The Summer Kitchen provides visitors with a sense of the daily routine of the servants and enslaved people who served the Jay family.
 Vignettes in this Discovery Center emphasize the labor involved in laundry day, the different methods and materials used in candle and soap making, and show how the kitchen would often serve as living quarters for some of the enslaved people.
 THE SUMMER KITCHEN IS CLOSED FOR THE INSTALLATION OF THE FIRE SUPPRESSION SYSTEM IN BEDFORD HOUSE